SatrioHalim/project_HCI_10/README.md

 # Human Computer Interaction Project

-This Repository contains a Vanilla Project (Pure HTML, CSS, JS) for the final assignment of Human Computer Interaction Course.
+This Repository contains a Vanilla Project (HTML, CSS, JS) for the final assignment of Human Computer Interaction Course.

 Our #1 team :
 - Evelyn Christine